How Do You Trade Online Index

 Sell Trade Rules

-2. RSI is below the 50 centerline mark
+2. RSI is below the 50 center-line mark

-As an explanation the when 2 moving averages are used this is known as the moving average crossover system & a signal gets generated/derived when both moving averages are moving in the same direction either up or down.
+As an illustration the when 2 moving averages(MAs) are used this is referred to as the MA crossover system & a signal gets generated/derived when both moving averages are moving in the same direction either upwards or downwards.

 For RSI the 50 center-line mark is used to generate trading signals, this 50 level is labeled and marked such as shown above, when the RSI is above 50 mark it show prices are closing higher than they opened & when RSI is below 50 it shows prices are closing lower than they opened.